benblank/Ice/README.md

 # In Case of Emergency

-There's long been a desire for a "death mode" in Minecraft which falls somewhere between the default behavior of dropping everthing on the ground and the `keepInventory` gamemode.
+There's long been a desire for a "death mode" in Minecraft which falls somewhere between the default behavior of dropping everything on the ground and the `keepInventory` gamemode.
 Traditionally, this is done by storing all your items in a block with an inventory — a "death chest", a gravestone, or the like.

 In Case of Emergency offers a new alternative, with cool new features: